Mike Royko

 Michael Royko Jr. (September 19, 1932 – April 29, 1997) was an American newspaper columnist from Chicago, Illinois.
 Over his 42-year career, he wrote more than 7,500 daily columns for the Chicago Daily News, the Chicago Sun-Times, and the Chicago Tribune.
-A humorist who focused on life in Chicago, he was the winner of the 1972 Pulitzer Prize for commentary.
+A humorist whose writing spanned a broad range of topics, he was the winner of the 1972 Pulitzer Prize for commentary.

 Early life and education

 Royko was born and grew up in Chicago, where he lived in an apartment above a bar.
 His mother, Helen (née Zak), was Polish, and his father, Michael Royko, was Ukrainian (born in Dolyna).
 He briefly attended Wright Junior College and then enlisted in the U.S. Air Force in 1952.

 Career

 Journalism

 On becoming a columnist, Royko drew on experiences from his childhood.
-He began his newsman's career as a columnist in 1955 for The O'Hare News, a U.S. Air Force newspaper, the City News Bureau of Chicago and Lerner Newspapers' Lincoln-Belmont Booster before working at the Chicago Daily News as a reporter, becoming an irritant to the City's politicians with penetrating and skeptical questions and reports.
+He began his newsman's career as a columnist in 1955 for The O'Hare News, a U.S. Air Force newspaper, the City News Bureau of Chicago and Lerner Newspapers' Lincoln-Belmont Booster before working at the Chicago Daily News as a reporter, becoming an irritant to the city's politicians with penetrating and skeptical questions and reports.

 Royko covered Cook County politics and government in a weekly political column, soon supplemented with a second, weekly column reporting about Chicago's folk music scene.

 The success of those columns earned him a daily column in 1964, writing about all topics for the Daily News, an afternoon newspaper.
 His column appeared five days a week until 1992, when he cut back to four days a week.
 Studs Terkel explained Royko's incredible productivity and longevity by simply saying, "He is possessed by a demon."
 In 1972, Royko received the Pulitzer Prize for commentary as a Daily News columnist.